-Swiss franc set for biggest weekly drop in nearly two years
+FOREX-Swiss franc set for biggest weekly drop in nearly 2 years

 Economists expect the world's largest economy to have grown about 2.6 percent in the second quarter, from 1.4 percent in the first quarter.
 A solid outcome will no doubt give the beleaguered dollar some respite from the recent sell-off.

-Additional reporting by Shinichi Saoshiro in TOKYO; Editing by Louise Ireland
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Shinichi Saoshiro in TOKYO; Editing by Louise Ireland)